losfair/ice-node/README.md

 # Application

-With `const app = new ice.Ice()`, you creates an Ice-node **Application** - an object describing how requests will be handled and how your data will be presented to users, containing arrays of `routes`, `middlewares`, key-value mappings of `templates`, and a `config` object.
+With `const app = new ice.Application()`, you creates an Ice-node **Application** - an object describing how requests will be handled and how your data will be presented to users, containing arrays of `routes`, `middlewares`, key-value mappings of `templates`, and a `config` object.

 Every middleware and routing endpoint will receive a `Request` object once reached, providing access to details of the request, including URL, params, headers, cookies, remote address, method and body.